-Cost of sales increased to \$3.2 million in the quarter ended February 28, 2022 compared to \$1.1 million in the prior year quarter, primarily due to higher sales volume in the current quarter.
+Cost of sales increased to \$6.4 million in the six-month period ended May 31, 2022 (three-month period ended May 31, 2022 - \$3.1 million), compared to \$2.7 million in the prior year period (three-month period ended May 31, 2021 - \$1.5 million).
+This increase was primarily due to higher sales volume in the current year period.
 The Company also had a larger variety of SKUs in 2022 as it continues to strategically expand product offerings, which resulted in increased labour and material costs as new packaging materials and vendors needed to be sourced.
 Cannabis operations cost of sales were comprised of the purchase of materials, testing, packaging, freight, wages and salaries including benefits, and an allocation of other operating expenses including facility overhead and depreciation costs.